 You may hear your doctor call cancer that has spread to the liver secondary cancer or liver secondaries.
 There are specialised surgical treatments for liver secondaries, such as radiofrequency ablation and cryotherapy.

 Surgeons have developed a new type of surgery for people with liver tumours in parts of the liver that are usually too dangerous or difficult to operate on.
 One example is when a tumour is very close to major liver blood vessels.
 This type of surgery is very new and experimental.
 Doctors only use it if a patient would die if they did not have it because there is a risk of dying from the surgery itself.
 The operation involves removing the liver from the body, cutting away the diseased tissue, and then putting back the healthy liver tissue.
 Doctors call this ex vivo hepatic resection and reimplantation for liver cancer.

-The National Institute for Health and Clinical Evidence (NICE) has guidelines about ex vivo hepatic resection and reimplantation surgery.
+The National Institute for Health and Care Evidence (NICE) has guidelines about this.
 You can read their report on the NICE website.
 They say that there is limited evidence for the safety of this type of operation, and it is not clear how well it works.
 But it may be helpful for some people with liver cancer.
 People having the surgery must have full information about the possible risks and benefits.

 You can find out more about surgery trials for bowel cancer on our clinical trials database.
 Go to the advanced trials search and choose 'bowel' from the dropdown menu of cancer types and 'surgery' from the list of treatment types.
 If you want to see all the trials, tick the boxes for closed trials and trial results.